 What’s more, is that colleges with savvy data collection policies are now often tracking student data much more efficiently.
 Colleges can now calculate a student’s “demonstrated interest” by tracking advertising email clicks and the amount of time a student spends on its site.
 Advocates of privacy worry that colleges are also obtaining students’ score range data from the Student Search Service.
-This is harmful as some students chose to hide that information using Score Choice, but with Student Search Service, these same campuses might have access to information about student’s previous score bands or performance in a way that many students don’t realize.
+This could be harmful as some students chose to hide their previous score information using Score Choice, but with Student Search Service, these same campuses might have access to information about student’s previous score bands or performance in a way that many students don’t realize.

 The College Board asserts that using the score range data in admissions is against their licensing policies.
-However, there is still a lack of transparency about how the College Board uses this data, or how it enforces said licensing policies.
+However, there seems to be a lack of transparency about how the College Board uses this data, or how it enforces said licensing policies.

-What is permissible?
+What is permissible with said data?
 What else is the College Board doing with this data?
-Was it using it to estimate “adversity”as part of its controversial “adversity index,” which has supposedly since greeting intense censure been scrapped?
+Was it using it to estimate “adversity”as part of its controversial “adversity index,” which has subsequently been scrapped?

 Decades ago, this service allowed high scoring students greater educational opportunities they didn’t know about.
-But the 21st century lets all students find these opportunities in one click.
-Suddenly, the exchange of privacy for information is not worth the cost.
+But the 21st century lets all students find these opportunities online in fairly easy ways.
+Is the exchange of privacy for information worth the cost?

 It’s Not Fan Mail!

-Many students might receive a brochure from the University of Chicago or Vanderbilt and mistaken it for proof of admission, if they apply.
+Many students might receive a brochure from the University of Chicago or Vanderbilt and mistake it for proof of admission worthiness if they apply.
 However, reporters have found that even students outside the typical range of admitted scores get mail from top colleges.

 Remember that whoever sends you brochures wants you (and as many students as possible) to apply to lower their admissions rate.
 Receiving a brochure from a college does not mean your SAT® score gives you a good shot at admission.

-To figure out your odds at any university, be sure to look at their statistics.
+To figure out your odds at any university, be sure to look at its statistics.
 What scores does this school admit?
 What GPAs?
 Is my SAT® score a good fit?
 Be sure you apply to a range of back-up and fit schools in addition to reach schools, and remember any school with an admit rate below 15% is a reach for everyone.
 These schools often admit students to form an eclectic diversity of students, and even if you’re fully qualified, you might find yourself rejected for reasons beyond your control.

 College Board Lawsuits